alexeid/TreeSpace/README.md

 ## Link of the origin

-Another view on the geometry of tree space can be constructed by focusing on the triples of trees that are related by NNI moves around a single edge.
-By collapsing the edge in question we describe a new object of one few dimensions that represents the boundary in tree space shared by the triplet of trees.
-The link of the origin has nodes that represent these shared faces, and the edges of this new graph correspond to fully resolved ranked phylogenies.
+Another view on the geometry of tree space can be constructed by focusing on the tree triplets that are related by an NNI move around a single edge, and the pairs of trees connected by a rank move.
+By collapsing the edge around which the NNI occurs (or equating the ranks in the case of a pair) we describe a new object with one fewer dimension than a fully ranked tree.
+These new objects represent the boundary in tree space shared by neighbouring trees.

+The link of the origin is a graph made up of nodes that represent these shared faces, and edges that correspond to each fully resolved ranked tree.
+An edge connects to nodes if the tree represented by that edge shares the faces represented by the nodes with neighbouring trees.

 <img src="images/linkOfTheOrigin-00.jpg?raw=true" width="600">